-We have the following policies in place that should be read in conjunction with this policy:
+We have the following policies\\ in place that should be read in conjunction with this policy:

-Anti-Bullying Policy Safeguarding and Child Protection Policy Behaviour for Learning Policy
+Anti-Bullying Policy Child Protection & Safeguarding Policy Online Safety Policy Behaviour for Learning Policy

-What is Peer on Peer Abuse
+What is Child on Child Abuse?

-Peer on peer abuse occurs when a young person is exploited, bullied and /or harmed by their peers who are the same or a similar age; everyone directly involved with peer on peer abuse is under the age of 18 which defines the legal definition for a child in England.
+Child on Child abuse occurs when a child is exploited, bullied and /or harmed by their peers who are the same or a similar age; everyone directly involved with child on child abuse is under the age of 18 which is the legal definition for a child in England.